echo3Dco/Unity-echo3D-Demo-WhatToWear/README.md

 * [Type your Secret Key](https://docs.echo3d.co/web-console/deliver-pages/security-page#secret-key) as the value for the parameter secKey in the file Packages/co.echo3D.unity/Runtime/Echo3DHologram.cs. _(Note: Secret Key only matters if you have the Security Key enabled).
 You can turn it off in the Security options in your echo3D console._
 ![NEWSecKey2](https://user-images.githubusercontent.com/99516371/195749308-b2349a3b-7e43-4d3c-8f09-fbfa9d3cb0be.png)<br>

-* (Optional) To move or edit the assets live in your project, check the boxes for “Editor Preview” and “Ignore Model Transforms”.
+* (Recommended) To move or edit the assets live in your project, check the boxes for “Editor Preview” and “Ignore Model Transforms”.
 At the top of your project, click Echo3D > Load Editor Holograms <br>
 ![EditorPreviewAndIgnoreModelTransforms](https://user-images.githubusercontent.com/99516371/195749348-dc0b06ad-efa6-4dbd-962f-0119b5c33ea0.png)<br>
 ![LoadHolograms](https://user-images.githubusercontent.com/99516371/195749354-b2295183-f877-444a-af22-ed87ffb17705.png) <br>